cr1stalyoung/discord-voice-channel-simple/README.md

 ## About

-A simple code example to automatically create voice channels for your discord server.
+Simple code example to automatically create voice channels for your discord server. **Customization required**

 ## Documentation